 - Blue Angel Eco Label – an independent, German environmental label for products and services that have environmentally friendly aspects.
 Its goal is to inform consumers about environmentally friendly products.

-It is rare that wooden toy companies would hold all of these eco-labels.
-Each certification is time-consuming to achieve, requiring many systems in place.
+It is rare that wooden toy companies would hold all of these sustainable labels.
+Each certification is time-consuming to achieve, requiring many systems in place, as well as expensive.
 Therefore, you just need to look for at least one eco-label.

 Consider Where The Wood Come From